oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Can I Find a Lost Traffic Ticket in Oklahoma?

-Interested persons may also make use of the Oklahoma State Court Network search tool to recover the details of their traffic ticket.
+Persons who misplace their traffic tickets in Oklahoma may visit the traffic courthouse in the county where the ticket was issued.
+After providing pertinent information and presenting their driver’s license, they may recover the details of their traffic ticket.
+Interested persons may also use the Oklahoma State Court Network search tool to recover the details of their traffic ticket.
 A search can be made with the citation number that appears on the ticket.

 How Long Does a Traffic Ticket Stay on Your Record in Oklahoma?